wssbck/training-oreilly-iceberg/README.md

 The only required component is `docker` and `docker-compose`, which can be downloaded as a single package from https://www.docker.com/products/docker-desktop.
 Shortcut scripts prepared in this repository assume that a *nix operating system is being used, offering one of the standard shell environments like `sh` or `bash`.

+**Windows**

+In order to use the contents of this repository on Windows, WSL (Windows Subsystem for Linux) is required.
+In addition to that, an option in Docker Desktop to integrate with WSL needs to be enabled.

 **All commands described here should be executed from the main folder of the repository.**

 ### Project Structure